Bind Paths and Mounts¶

 Kernel.
 Unprivileged (non-root) users can mount filesystems that have

 FUSE drivers.
-For example, the fuse-sshfs
+For example, the fuse-sshfs package allows you to

 mount a remote computer’s filesystem to your local host, over ssh: